-The ADVOCACY CORNER Alert and Background Information is a new and ongoing collaborative effort of the Office of Community and Government Relations, The Office of Campus Ministries, and the Education for Justice program together with Catholic and Jesuit organizations and higher education associations.
+The ADVOCACY CORNER Alert and Background Information is a collaborative effort of the Office of Community and Government Relations, The Office of Campus Ministries, and the The Ellacuría Initiative together with Catholic and Jesuit organizations and higher education associations.

 For more information about this initiative, contact firstname.lastname@example.org or call 570-941-4419.
 Students interested in getting more involved in advocacy and other justice related initiatives by joining the Catholic Relief Services (CRS) Ambassadors Group, can contact Club moderator, Cathy Seymour at email@example.com.

-With DACA scheduled to end March 5, 2018, we must urge Congress to act now to provide certainty for the nearly 800,000 DACA recipients/Dreamers who are currently working, attending college, or serving in our military.
+With DACA scheduled to end March 5, 2018, we must urge Congress to act now to provide certainty for the 1.8 million Dreamers, including nearly 800,000 DACA recipients who are currently working, attending college, or serving in our military.

-For more information and to take action in support of Dreamers, visit the ACE Action Alert.
+For more information and to take action in support of Dreamers, visit the USCCB/Justice for Immigrants Action Alert and Association of Jesuit Colleges and Universities (AJCU) information page regarding the February 1 National Call-in Day.

 - Jesuit Conference/JRS Action page